PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

         connectInterface.CreateDeviceId(ref options, null, CreateDeviceCallback);
     }``
 ```

 More specific information can be found in [Epic's documentation](https://dev.epicgames.com/docs/api-ref/functions/eos-connect-create-device-id).

 ## Are their Alternatives to storing the config files in Streaming Assets?
 Why is the file there?
 Quick summary: Those values are not as 'secret' as one might assume, and it's somewhat safe to have them in the open.

-The config file has to be in StreamingAssets so that the GfxPluginNativeRender can access to the values in it before
+The config file has to be in StreamingAssets so that the GfxPluginNativeRender can access the values in it before
 all of Unity has been bootstrapped so that the Plugin can hook all the appropriate things before the first graphics call by the Unity engine.
 See [eos_config_security.md](eos_config_security.md) for more information.